-The gets() function is risky to use since it doesn't perform any array bound checking and keep reading the characters until the new line (enter) is encountered puts() function is very much similar to printf() function.
+Enter the string? javatpoint is the best You entered javatpoint is the best puts() function is very much similar to printf() function.
 The puts() function is used to print the string on the console which is previously read by using gets() or scanf() function.
 The puts() function returns an integer value representing the number of characters being printed on the console.
 Since, it prints an additional newline character with the string, which moves the cursor to the new line on the console, the integer value returned by puts() will always be equal to the number of characters present in the string plus 1.